Temptation Strawberry Plants

 This strawberry is a complex hybrid species developed over many years by crossing several wild strawberry species.
 The plant is a low growing perennial with three-palmate leaves and toothed leaflets.
 Individual plants are usually around 4-6 in (10-15 cm) high but they send out numerous stolons (above ground runners) which root and start new plants.

 The flowers are white or pink with five rounded petals and usually produced over an extended period.
 The strawberry "fruit" is actually a fleshy receptacle with many dry, thin walled achenes embedded in its surface.
 Each achene (the true fruit) contains a single seed.
 There are hundreds of strawberry cultivars, adapted to different climates, different day lengths, different soils and with different fruit characteristics.
+We also sell Alpine Strawberry Plants (also known as "Wood" Strawberries) which are delicious, red strawberries, about twice the size of wild berries.
 Strawberry cultivars known as "everbearing" tend to produce throughout the growing season, whereas "June bearing" produce most of their crop in spring and early summer.

 Day-neutral varieties can produce fruit within three months of planting, regardless of the season.
 Development of new strawberry cultivars continues at a fast pace as growers search for improved flavor, productivity, disease resistance, and improved methods of cultivation and harvest.